northbright/Notes/Golang/test_and_doc/whole_file_example_need_at_least_one_other_package_level_declaration.md

-# Whole File Example Need at Lease One Other Package Level Declaration
+# Whole File Example Need at Least One Other Package Level Declaration

 Besides Example() function, you'll need one other package level decalaration(eg: global var, func...) or the source of the whole file will not be shown in godoc.